12 Tips on Baking With Silicone Molds

 - Safety research is spotty: This is exactly what it sounds like.
 There's not a lot of research out there about whether or not cooking silicone is safe.
 That means there's not a lot of "it's safe" or "it's not safe" literature.
 So, you'll have to decide for yourself!
 I personally think it's fine and quite enjoy cooking with it.

-- It can melt: Silicone isn't made to be used on direct heat sources such as a grill plate, a stove top, an open flame, or a broiler.
+- It can melt: Silicone isn't made to be used on direct heat sources such as a grill plate, a stovetop, an open flame, or a broiler.
 Using it on one of these sources is really likely to melt it.

 - It can degrade: Some people, such as the SF Gate, have claimed that silicone can get punctured and degrade in other ways.
-My guess it that this has to do with the quality of silicone that you buy.
+My guess is that this has to do with the quality of silicone that you buy.
 Did you buy the stuff that turns white when you pinch it?
 It's probably going to bite the dust before a product that doesn't do that.
 Additionally, I don't really think the "degrading" is a con because nothing lasts forever!
 Glass shatters and metal rusts.
 No material is perfect.